 - To develop knowledge and awareness of changes to buildings in History, predominantly looking at changes to castles - Motte and Bailey castles were the earliest type of castle in England.
-They were built after 1066 by the Normans who came from France. - Castles were built to control the surrounding area, to defend against enemy attack and to launch weapons to attack the enemy. - Early castles were made of wood and later castles, including keep and bailey, were made of stone.
-How castles were built and the materials used changed over time. - Sandal Castle in Wakefield is a ruined medieval, motte and bailey castle. - Other castles in Britain include Edinburgh castle, Windsor castle and Warwick castle. - To know the roles in the castle of the Lord and Lady, Knights, Squires, Cook, Stewards, Servants, Chaplains and Musicians
+They were built after 1066 by the Normans who came from France. - Castles were built to control the surrounding area, to defend against enemy attack and to launch weapons to attack the enemy. - How castles were built and the materials used changed over time. - Sandal Castle in Wakefield is a ruined medieval, motte and bailey castle. - Other castles in Britain include Edinburgh castle, Windsor castle and Warwick castle. - To know the roles in the castle of the Lord and Lady, Knights, Squires, Cook, Stewards, Servants, Chaplains and Musicians - The roles of different monarchs throughout history